 Following the Health and Social Care Act 2012, the NHS no longer has a public health function.
 Most of the public health workforce was transferred to Public Health England (PHE) at a national, regional, or sub-regional (in PHE Centre's) level and to local authorities at a local level, with a complementary set of roles and responsibilities.
-These have been further restructured in 2021 - GOV.UK (www.gov.uk) when PHE role and reasonability's were divided between the UK Health Security Agency and the Office for Health Improvement and Disparities.
+These have been further restructured in 2021 - Public health England functions from 1 October - GOV.UK (www.gov.uk) when the PHE role and responsibilities were divided between the UK Health Security Agency (UKHSA) and the Office for Health Improvement and Disparities (OHID).